 Here are 5 of them so that you can make a plan for next year!

-The majority of small business owners are unaware of the HST quick method of accounting firms.
+The majority of small business owners are unaware of the HST quick method used by accounting firms.
 This method allows you to keep a small portion of HST collected in your pocket.
 This is how it works.
 You charge 13% for the items and services you sell to your clients or consumers.
 However, you only pay the Canada Revenue Agency 8.8% of your entire sales.
 As a result, the difference between 13 percent and 8.8 percent is yours to keep.
 The quickest method is the way to go for small business owners who don’t have a lot of expenses to claim HST pay.

 If you work from home and utilise your home office for business, you may be able to bill your company for rent linked to your home office.
 So, what are the rent-related expenses?
 Mortgage interest, property taxes, utilities such as gas, water, and electricity, home insurance, and general repairs and maintenance are all examples.
 Now, you wouldn’t bill your corporation for all of your home’s operating expenses such as rent.
 However, you merely charge back a portion of the money.
 That percentage chargeback is calculated by a formula, which is the size of your Home Office in relation to the entire size of your home.
 So, if your Home Office is 350 square feet and your house is 3500 square feet, you’ll be able to save 10% on your home’s operating costs, and that’s what you charge in return to your organisation as rent.